SvenGroot/Ookii.CommandLine/README.md

 > MyApplication.exe foo 42 -SwitchArgument -NamedArgument 2019-08-14

-There is also functionality for creating command line utilities that perform multiple operations, each with their own arguments.
+There is also functionality for creating command line utilities that perform multiple operations, each with their own arguments
+(these are called `ShellCommands` in Ookii.CommandLine).

-Please see the [Documentation](docs/Documentation.md) for more informaton.
+Please see the [Documentation](docs/Documentation.md) for more informaton, and also check out the [Class Library documentation](https://www.ookii.org/Link/CommandLineDoc).